 Establish classroom language

 Are you able to talk more slowly in class?
 What should we do?
 I don’t comprehend.
 What does… imply?
 Though this question is typically used when instructing children, it is also quite helpful for adult beginners.
 Learning a new language may be intimidating no matter how laid-back and friendly the classroom environment is.
-This is especially true if you feel like you’re not understanding everything that’s being said or that you might be asked to say something before you’re ready.
-It is far better to give pupils the classroom vocabulary they will need to successfully complete the subject from the beginning.
+This is especially true if you feel like you’re not understanding everything.
+That’s being said or that you might be asked to say something before you’re ready.
+It is far better to give pupils the vocabulary they will need to successfully complete the subject from the beginning.

 Enjoy this level, then.
 It can be one of the most rewarding levels to teach, despite being in many ways the hardest.
 You will have paved the way for your student’s future success if they enjoy their initial exposure to the language and feel confident and inspired to continue.
 It can be incredibly rewarding to watch your learners progress from knowing nothing to knowing a few words to knowing a few sentences and structures to be able to hold basic conversations.